kulics/koral/book-en/basic-type.md

 f32 // 32-bit   ±1.5e−45 to ±3.4e38
 f64 // 64-bit   ±5.0e−324 to ±1.7e308
 ```
-### text
+### string
 We are not living in a world of numbers alone, so we also need to use text to display the information we need.

-In this language, the default text is the `txt` type, which is an unlimited-length character array data.
+In this language, the default text is the `str` type, which is an unlimited-length character array data.

-You only need to use `""` package a text content, it will be recognized as a text value.
+You only need to use `""` package a text content, it will be recognized as a string value.

 E.g:
 ```